csc-training/summerschool/intro-to-hpc/docs/01-intro-supercomputing.md

 # This lecture

+- What is High-performance computing?
+- What kind of research can benefit from HPC?
+- Anatomy of supercomputers
+- Cloud computing
+- Future of high-performance computing

 # What is high-performance computing?

 - Utilizing computing power that is much larger than available in a typical desktop computer